Making Ganga Cleaner: Kanpur Startup's Unique Efforts

 Help Us Green has appeared as a light in shining armour to keep the river Ganga clean, but the journey wasn’t easy.
 We initially met with resistance, but after we won a competition at IIT-Kanpur in August 2015, things started to change.
 Our self-sufficient company managed to achieve many awards after the initial victory, including the Tata Social Entrepreneurship Competition in 2016.

 Recognising our efforts for the economy, the Chief Minister of Uttar Pradesh, Akhilesh Yadav, decided to offer us support and land at subsidised rates to build more processing units.
 This marked a turning point in our journey, allowing us to upscale our operations and move from backyard setups to larger processing units.

-The duo’s winning streak continued at the startup competition at the Wharton India Economic Forum in Mumbai last week.
-Help Us Green won the people’s choice award and a prize money worth $6,000.
+Our winning streak didn’t stop there.
+We entered the Wharton India Economic Forum ( WIEF) in Mumbai.
+Help Us Green won the People’s Choice Award and a prize money worth $6,000 too!

 Startup: Help Us Green